dmrokan/gsl4godot_gsl/doc/filter.rst

                   \end{array}
                 \right.

+where :math:`m_i` is the median value of the window :math:`W_i^H`, :math:`S_i` is a robust estimate of the scatter or dispersion for the window :math:`W_i^H`, and :math:`t` is a tuning parameter specifying the number of scale factors needed to determine that a point is an outlier.
+The main idea is that the median :math:`m_i` will be unaffected by a small number of outliers in the window, and so a given sample :math:`x_i` is tested to determine how far away it is from the median in terms of the local scale estimate :math:`S_i`.
+Samples which are more than :math:`t` scale estimates away from the median are labeled as outliers and replaced by the window median :math:`m_i`.
+Samples which are less than :math:`t` scale estimates from the median are left unchanged by the filter.

+Note that when :math:`t = 0`, the impulse detection filter is equivalent to the standard median filter.
+When :math:`t \rightarrow \infty`, it becomes the identity filter.
+This means the impulse detection filter can be viewed as a "less aggressive" version of the standard median filter, becoming less aggressive as :math:`t` is increased.
+Note that this filter modifies only samples identified as outliers, while the standard median filter changes all samples to the local median, regardless of whether they are outliers.
+This fact, plus the additional flexibility offered by the additional tuning parameter :math:`t` can make the impulse detection filter a better choice for some applications.

+It is important to have a robust and accurate scale estimate :math:`S_i` in order to detect impulse outliers even in the presence of noise.
+The window standard deviation is not typically a good choice, as it can be significantly perturbed by the presence of even one outlier.
+GSL offers the following choices (specified by a parameter of type :type:`gsl_filter_scale_t`) for computing the scale estimate :math:`S_i`, all of which are robust to the presence of impulse outliers.

+.. type:: gsl_filter_scale_t

+   This type specifies how the scale estimate :math:`S_i` of the window :math:`W_i^H` is calculated.

+   .. macro:: GSL_FILTER_SCALE_MAD

-where :math:`m_i` is the median value of the window :math:`W_i^H`, and :math:`S_i` is the MAD scale estimate, defined by
+      This option specifies the median absolute deviation (MAD) scale estimate, defined by

       .. math:: S_i = 1.4826 \times \textrm{median} \left\{ | W_i^H - m_i | \right\}

-In other words, it takes the median of all the absolute deviations of each sample in the window :math:`W_i^H` from its local window median :math:`m_i`.
+      In words, it takes the median of all the absolute deviations of each sample in the window :math:`W_i^H` from its local window median :math:`m_i`.
 The factor :math:`1.4826` makes :math:`S_i` an unbiased estimate of the standard deviation for Gaussian data.
-The MAD statistic is used instead of the window standard deviation since it is much less sensitive to outliers.
-Finally, :math:`t` is a tunable parameter for deciding how far a particular sample should be from the MAD scale estimate to identify it as an outlier.
-Identified outliers are replaced by the local median, while unflagged data are left unchanged.

-Note that when :math:`t = 0`, the Hampel filter is equivalent to the standard median filter.
-When :math:`t \rightarrow \infty`, it becomes the identity filter.
-This means the Hampel filter can be viewed as a "less aggressive" version of the standard median filter, becoming less aggressive as :math:`t` is increased.
-Note that the Hampel filter modifies only samples identified as outliers, while the standard median filter changes all samples to the local median, regardless of whether they are outliers.
-This fact, plus the additional flexibility offered by the additional tuning parameter :math:`t` can make the Hampel filter a better choice for some applications.
+The MAD has a statistical efficiency of 37%.
+      This choice of scale estimate is also known as the *Hampel filter* in the statistical literature.

+   .. macro:: GSL_FILTER_SCALE_IQR

+      This option specifies the interquartile range (IQR) scale estimate, defined as the difference between the 75th and 25th percentiles of the window :math:`W_i^H`,

+      .. math:: S_i = Q_{0.75} - Q_{0.25}

+      where :math:`Q_p` is the p-quantile of the window :math:`W_i^H`.
+The idea is to throw away the largest and smallest 25% of the window samples (where the outliers would be), and estimate a scale from the middle 50%.

+   .. macro:: GSL_FILTER_SCALE_SN

+      This option specifies the so-called :math:`S_n` statistic proposed by Croux and Rousseeuw, defined by

+      .. math:: S_i = 1.1926 \times \textrm{median}_j \left\{ \textrm{median}_k \left( \left| x_j - x_k \right| \right) \right\}, \quad x_j,x_k \in W_i^H

+      For each sample :math:`x_j \in W_i^H`, the median of the values :math:`|x_j - x_k|` are computed for all :math:`x_k \in W_i^H`.
+This yields :math:`K` values, whose median is then the final :math:`S_i`.
+      The factor :math:`1.1926` makes :math:`S_i` an unbiased estimate of the standard deviation for Gaussian data.
+This statistic has an efficiency of 58%.

 .. warning::

-   While the MAD is much less sensitive to outliers than the standard deviation, it can suffer from an effect called *MAD implosion*.
+   While the scale estimates defined above are much less sensitive to outliers than the standard deviation, they can suffer from an effect called *implosion*.
 The standard deviation of a window :math:`W_i^H` will be zero if and only if all samples in the window are equal.
 However, it is possible for the MAD of a window to be zero even if all the samples in the window are not equal.
 For example, if :math:`K/2 + 1` or more of the :math:`K` samples in the window are equal to some value :math:`x^{*}`, then the window median will be equal to :math:`x^{*}`.
-Consequently, at least :math:`K/2 + 1` of the absolute deviations :math:`|x_j - x^{*}|` will be zero, and so the statistic :math:`S_i` will be zero.
+Consequently, at least :math:`K/2 + 1` of the absolute deviations :math:`|x_j - x^{*}|` will be zero, and so the MAD will be zero.
 In such a case, the Hampel filter will act like the standard median filter regardless of the value of :math:`t`.
 Caution should also be exercised if dividing by :math:`S_i`.

-Because of the possibility of MAD implosion, GSL offers a routine :func:`gsl_filter_hampel2` where the user can input an additional parameter :data:`epsilon`.
+Because of the possibility of scale implosion, GSL offers a routine :func:`gsl_filter_impulse2` where the user can input an additional parameter :data:`epsilon`.
 This parameter is used as a lower bound on the :math:`S_i`.
 So for this function, the filter's response is